bk-rs/BurpSuite-rs/README.md

 ```
 cargo test --all --all-features -- --nocapture && \
-cargo clippy --all --all-features -- -D clippy::all && \
+cargo +nightly clippy --all --all-features -- -D clippy::all && \
 cargo fmt --all -- --check
 ```